Foundations of Artificial Intelligence (FAI) Group

 Summary Paper.
 For the summary paper, you must use this tex template.
 Note in particular that you are required to read at least 2 related papers, for the related work section.The seminar paper should be about 4 pages long (not counting the literature list, and in the double-column format of the template).
 This is a rough guideline, not a strict rule.
 If you need, say, 5-6 pages to do your paper justice then definitely do so.

 Note that each topic is associated with a mentor student, who will provide feedback to you, see the following deadlines.
 If you want to team up with someone specific, do state that in your email.

 Read the material associated with your topic carefully, and prepare an initial version of your summary paper, using the tex template given above.

 NOTE: The following deadlines marked with "(ca.)" are meant as a guideline.
 You are required to do these things, but if you do them 3-4 days earlier or later, that is no problem.

 Topics.
-Each participant will be assigned one topic, each of which may consists of one paper (sometimes a part thereof).
+Each participant will be assigned one topic, each of which consists of one paper (in the single case of area 2.2, one paper and a short amendment to that paper).
 The overall amount and difficulty of the material associated with each topic is roughly balanced.

 Area 2: Symmetry Reduction.

 Area 3: Dominance Pruning.

 Area 4: Star-Topology Decoupling.